RustyNova016/musicbrainz_rs_nova/README.md

 [crates.io]: https://www.crates.io/crates/musicbrainz_rs_nova
 [MusicBrainz]: https://staticbrainz.org/MB/header-logo-791fb3f.svg

-**MusicBrainz rust is a utility crate for the the [MusicBrainz API](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2).**
+`musicbrainz_rs_nova` is a utility crate for the the [MusicBrainz API](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2).
+It provides strongly typed API bindings and data fetching using a builder pattern.

->This is a fork of [musicbrainz_rs](https://github.com/oknozor/musicbrainz_rs) crate, as it is currently seemingly unmaintained.
-While this crate is mostly meant as a temporary fix for [another project](https://github.com/RustyNova016/listenbrainz-cli-tools), this crate can be used instead of the original.
+This is a fork of the [musicbrainz_rs](https://github.com/oknozor/musicbrainz_rs) crate, as it is currently seemingly unmaintained.

+## Features (for the impatient)

+- Fetch requests
+- Browse requests
+- Search request
+- CAA fetching
+- Modular includes
+- Serialization and deserialization to the same schema as the API
+- Blocking and async APIs
+- Rate limiter
+- Custom user agent

+### ... and what it doesn't

+- Caching
+- Website scrapping for missing APIs
+- Authenticated APIs (Not yet worked on)
+- No std (Create an issue if it's a problem)
+- Listenbrainz (What are you doing here?
+The party is over at [listenbrainz](https://crates.io/crates/listenbrainz))

 ---